 Compliance with building-specific guidelines

-The process is usually faster than a co-op, but still requires coordination.
+The process is often faster than a co-op, but still requires coordination and documentation.

 Brownstones and Townhouses

-Brownstones offer more freedom, but not fewer rules.
+Brownstones offer more independence, but not fewer responsibilities.

 Permits are often required for: